kimny817/NETS213-Fabrec/data/README.md

 #### Quality Control

-Quality control exists in processing the HIT3 outputs, where we would ask turkers to flag non-clothing or inappropriate pictures, we would exclude the these pictures
+Quality control exists in processing the HIT3 outputs, where we would ask turkers to flag non-clothing or inappropriate pictures, we would exclude the these pictures.
+Our second quality control is implemented in HIT3.
+We will insert a link to a non-clothing item and filter out answers accordingly.